neondatabase/website/content/docs/cloud/about.md

 ---

 Neon is a fully managed serverless PostgreSQL in the cloud with a generous free tier.
-Neon separates storage and compute and offers modern developer features including serverless, branching, bottomless storage, and many more.
+Neon separates storage and compute and offers modern developer features such as serverless, branching, bottomless storage, and many more.
 Neon is open source and written in Rust.

 ## Serverless

-Neon automatically and transparently scales up compute on demand in response to the app workload as well as scales down to zero when idle.
+Neon automatically and transparently scales up compute on demand in response to the app workload as well as scales down to zero on inactivity.
+Neon only charges for what you use and can deliver up to 10x reduction in cost.

 Neon compute is PostgreSQL 14.
-It is 100% app compatible with regular PostgreSQL.
+It is 100% app compatible with your app written against PostgreSQL.

 ## Built for developer productivity